-- Maximum front yard setback (build-to-line) 5 feet - Minimum/maximum side yard setback 5 feet/10 feet - Minimum rear yard setback 5 feet - Maximum building width 90% of lot width, up to a maximum of 250 feet - Maximum building height 5 stories and 65 feet - Maximum building coverage 70% - Maximum impervious coverage 85% - D. Off-street parking - Minimum surface and interior parking setback 5 feet - Parking shall be located within the building and screened from public view or behind the building. - A flood evacuation parking plan shall be submitted prior to submission of a site plan application to the Planning Board.
-Such flood evacuation parking plan shall accommodate all parking spaces that would be vulnerable to flooding and the equivalent number of space shall be secured through a binding legal instrument, subject to the approval of the Town Solicitor, on private property within or outside the Town of Dover within a five mile driving distance of the site. - Surface and structured parking is permitted. - Structured parking may not exceed the height of the principal building. - Parking shall be provided on-site at a rate of 1 space per unit, but the parking may be reduced with the submission of a transportation demand management plan, subject to the approval of the redevelopment entity.

-- All ninety-degree parking spaces that are long term in usage shall be a minimum of 8.5 feet in width and 18 feet in depth.
+- Maximum building height 5 stories and 65 feet - Maximum building coverage 70% - Maximum impervious coverage 85% - D. Off-street parking - Minimum surface and interior parking setback 5 feet - Parking shall be screened from public view. - A flood evacuation parking plan shall be submitted prior to submission of a site plan application to the Planning Board.
+Such flood evacuation parking plan shall accommodate all parking spaces that would be vulnerable to flooding and the equivalent number of space shall be secured through a binding legal instrument, subject to the approval of the Town Solicitor, on private property within or outside the Town of Dover within a five mile driving distance of the site. - Surface and structured parking is permitted. - Structured parking may not exceed the height of the principal building. - Parking shall be provided on-site at a rate of 1 space per unit, but the parking may be reduced with the submission of a transportation demand management plan, subject to the approval of the redevelopment entity. - All ninety-degree parking spaces that are long term in usage shall be a minimum of 8.5 feet in width and 18 feet in depth.
 Aisles shall be a minimum of 22 feet in width.
-Ten percent of required parking spaces may be provided as compact spaces measuring eight feet in width and 15 feet in depth. - All ground floor parking areas shall be designed using compatible or complementary materials to the principal building so that it blends in architecturally.
+Ten percent of required parking spaces may be provided as compact spaces measuring eight feet in width and 15 feet in depth.

+- All ground floor parking areas shall be designed using compatible or complementary materials to the principal building so that it blends in architecturally.
 All voids in the structure shall be architecturally screened, so that lights and vehicles are not individually visible. - No blank walls of parking areas shall front the streetscape.
-All facades shall provide pedestrian interest at the street level through architectural details. - All pedestrian pathways across and along parking areas shall be well lit with pedestrian-scaled lighting fixtures. - Parking signage shall be consistent with the signage standards of the Town code. - E. Architectural standards - Maximum wall plane width (vertical rhythm) 50 feet. - Minimum residential unit size 550 square feet - Pitched roofs are not permitted for buildings taller than four stories. - Continuous "glass walls" are not permitted. - The finished first floor shall be no more than 17 feet above the sidewalk. - Windows shall cover at least 30% of the wall area for each residential floor.
+All facades shall provide pedestrian interest at the street level through architectural details. - All pedestrian pathways across and along parking areas shall be well lit with pedestrian-scaled lighting fixtures. - Parking signage shall be consistent with the signage standards of the Town code. - E. Architectural standards - Maximum wall plane width (vertical rhythm) 50 feet. - Minimum residential unit size 550 square feet - Pitched roofs are not permitted for buildings taller than four stories. - Continuous "glass walls" are not permitted. - The finished floor elevation of the lowest residential level shall be no more than 18 feet above the elevation of the lowest permissible finished floor of the ground level of the building under flood damage prevention regulations. - Glazing (vertical fenestration), inclusive of windows, glass sliders or French doors with transparent glass, should cover an average of 30% of the gross wall area for each residential floor, as adjusted for energy efficiency, daylighting and views, subject to applicable building codes.